-I gotta tell ya, as a Keto Coach, I get a big-ol’ shit-eating-grin when overhearing people decline bread before dinner because they’re “counting their carbs,” or passing an end-cap of ketogenic cookbooks at Barnes and Noble.
+I gotta tell ya, as a Keto Coach, I get a big-ol’ shit-eating-grin when I hear people decline bread because they’re “counting carbs.”
+Likewise, I light up when I pass an end-cap at Barnes & Noble chuck full of keto cookbooks.
+Because not only am I a nutritional nerd— but clearly, keto is catching on.

 What is the ketogenic diet?

 The ketogenic diet is a low-carb, moderate protein, high-fat diet.
-Keto, as it’s commonly called, shares many attributes with popularized “caveman” diets such as paleo and carnivore.
-The ketogenic diet is often referred to as a sugar elimination diet because carbohydrates, whether simple or complex are composed of glucose (aka sugar molecules), complex carbs are simply longer chains of molecules.
+Keto (as it’s commonly called) shares many attributes with primal diets such as paleo and carnivore.

 Ketosis is a metabolic state in which the body relies on ketones for fuel.
 Ketones are produced in the liver from fat.
-During ketosis the body directly breaks down its fat stores into energy instead of slowly converting fat and muscle cells into glucose for energy.
+During ketosis, the body directly breaks down its fat stores into energy instead of slowly converting fat and muscle cells into glucose for energy.
+Essentially, your body is in a state of ketosis when it’s feasting on fat for fuel.
+You can achieve ketosis through diet (such as the ketogenic diet), fasting, exogenous ketones, or a combination of both.

-While many argue glucose is our body’s preferred source of energy, that was not always the case.
-For hundreds of thousands of years our Paleolithic ancestors relied on ketones for energy when glucose sources were scarce.
-In fact, they thrived on a low-carb diet based on animals, plants and insects.
-Most Americans today are deriving the bulk of their carbohydrates not from veggies, fruits nuts and roots; rather from beer, processed foods, breads pastas and pastries.
+For hundreds of thousands of years, our Paleolithic ancestors relied on ketones for energy when glucose sources were scarce.
+In fact, they thrived on a low-carb diet based on animals, plants, and insects.

 Is ketosis natural?